-Main Feature Merits Demerits Environmental Impact Social Impact Final Decision Reason for acceptance/ Rejection Construction will require block periods and shutdowns which will not permitted by railway.
+Main Feature Merits Demerits Environmental Impact Social Impact Final Decision Reason for acceptance/ Rejection require block periods and shutdowns which will not permitted by railway.
 This alignment will be costlier due to additional requirement of 101 m span of viaduct on this alignment which can be avoided by choosing option II alignment.
-Alignment Optic Alignment inside Siddherth There are 25 Not Inside Siddharth Extension Pocket-C colony affecting 24 no Flats Geometry of alignment is made smooth.
+Parapet of RRTS viaduct is at a close proximity of 3m from G+4 building (near Barapulla Flyover).
+Alignment Option n-2 Inside Siddharth Extension Pocket-C colony affecting 24 no Flats Geometry of alignment is made smooth.
 Alignment inside Siddharth extension colony is having horizontal curve of radius 702.25 m.
 The chances of wear and tear increase with reduction of radius.
 Curve of about 700 meter give rise to comparatively high frictional noise pollution.(as compared to Option III) About 469 trees will be impacted There are 25 affected house hold to be displaced.
 Of these 22 house hold (24 flats) will be physical displaced and 3 household will be economically displaced.
-4 are vulnerable households (women headed households) Not recommend ed The alignment have more environmental and resettlement impact as compared to impact in Option- III.
+4 are vulnerable households (women headed households) Not recommended .
+The alignment have more environmental and resettlement impact as compared to impact in Option-III.
+In addition, 3 household as occupancy tenant on Govt. land and